katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 # Adding a translation

-Material for MkDocs supports 50+ languages with the help of community contributions.
-Keeping all translations up-to-date requires a lot of work, as new features or changes always need new translations.
-For us maintainers, it's impossible to update all translations ourselves (we just don't speak 50+ languages).
-Therefore, we are grateful for our international supportive community.
-If you would like to help us make Material for MkDocs, even more global and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.
+We can't believe it ourselves, but with the help of community contribution, we managed to support in 50+ languages for Material for MkDocs.
+It's impossible for us maintainers to keep all translations up-to-date (we just don't speak 50+ languages).
+Thats why we rely on our international supportive community to help us to update them in case new feature releases require new translations.

+If you would like to help us make Material for MkDocs even more global and have noticed a missing translation in your language or want to add a new one, you can submit your contribution by following this guide.

 ## Before adding a translation